… and the importance of a good bed.

 This is another, more flattering roof boss in the north aisle of Canterbury Cathedral, thought to be of Joan,

 Joan must have anticipated her death, whatever its cause.
-She died on 14th August 1385, a week after her will was made, probably at Wallingford Castle.
+She died on either the 8th or 14th August 1385, very shortly after her will was made, probably at Wallingford Castle.

 We are fortunate to have her will as a final comment on a most dramatic and intriguing life.

-The Shadow Queen will be published 4th May, 2017.
-On sale in Waterstones, WHS and all good book shops, as well as on Amazon.
+The Shadow Queen is on sale in Waterstones, WHS and all good book shops, as well as on Amazon.
+It is also available on Kindle.